daskals/Phase-Noise-Measurement-Python/README.md

 What's Inside: Initially, the script phasenoise_jitter.py will guide you through essential steps such as:

-Establishing a connection to a spectrum analyzer (using pyvisa library).
+Establishing a connection to a spectrum analyzer (using the pyvisa library).
 Configuring the analyzer for phase noise mode.
 Setting markers for precise phase noise and jitter measurements.
 Efficiently fetching and interpreting the measurement results.